Samaritan's Purse Canada

 About Samaritan's Purse Canada:

-Samaritan's Purse Canada is a two-star charity and one of the largest charities in Canada in terms of donations.
-The charity has an average results reporting grade and is financially transparent.
-Although it has reasonable overhead spending, its programs have low demonstrated impact resulting in a rating of two stars.
+Samaritan's Purse Canada is a 3-star charity and one of the largest charities in Canada in terms of donations.
+The charity is financially transparent and has an average results reporting grade and reasonable overhead spending.
+Its programs have Fair demonstrated impact resulting in a rating of three stars.

 Founded in 1973, Samaritan’s Purse Canada (SPC) is a Christian evangelical charity that does essential relief and development work across the world.
-SPC helps meet the needs of those affected by war, poverty, natural disasters, disease, and famine.
-The charity is the Canadian chapter of Samaritan’s Purse.
-Samaritan's Purse has international headquarters in the U.S. and additional branches in Australia, Germany, and South Korea.
-SPC’s main charitable programs are Operation Christmas Child and International Relief.
-In F2021, it spent $9.2m on Canadian programs excluding donated goods, $11.6m on international programs excluding donated goods, and $20.2m on donated goods used in programs.
+SPC helps people affected by war, poverty, natural disasters, disease, and famine.
+The charity is the Canadian chapter of Samaritan’s Purse that has international headquarters in the U.S. and additional branches in Australia, Germany, and South Korea.
+SPC’s main charitable programs are Operation Christmas Child and International Disaster Relief and Community Program.

-Franklin Graham, President and CEO of Samaritan's Purse Canada, has stated strong beliefs on homosexuality and Islam, to which Samaritan's Purse has responded.
+Franklin Graham, President and CEO of Samaritan's Purse Canada, has stated strong disbelief in homosexuality and Islam, to which Samaritan's Purse has responded.

-In F2021, Samaritan’s Purse Canada reports that it spent $22.0m on Operation Christmas Child (including donated goods used in programs), representing 53% of program spending.
-The mission of this program is to share the news of Jesus Christ and make disciples of children across the globe.
-SPC works with local churches to pack and send Christmas gift boxes filled with toys, school supplies, and hygiene items to kids.
-In F2021, the charity reports that it sent gifts to more than 10.5 million children in over 100 countries.
-Operation Christmas Child has a follow up program called The Greatest Journey, which is a 12-lesson program that teaches children how to follow Christ and share him with others.
-SPC reports that over four million gift recipients joined The Greatest Journey in F2021.
+Operation Christmas Child - 44% of total program spending: The mission of this program is to share the news of Jesus Christ and make disciples of children across the globe.
+SPC works with local churches to pack and send Christmas gift boxes filled with toys, school supplies, and hygiene items to kids across the world.
+In F2022, the charity reported sending gifts to over 10.6 million children in over 100 countries.
+Samaritan's Purse Canada distributed more than 415,000 of these shoeboxes.
+Operation Christmas Child has a follow-up program called The Greatest Journey, which is a 12-lesson program that teaches children how to follow Christ and share him with others.
+SPC reports that over 4.3 million gift recipients joined The Greatest Journey in F2022, and 2.4 million boys and girls made decisions for Christ.

 My anchor